What to do in Bologna and its surroundings in hot weather

 Visiting museums and art galleries is by far the best solution!
 Take a break from the heatwave while enjoying some of the city's most iconic artworks and masterpieces.
 Nestled within the university district lies the wonderful botanical garden, a two-hectar green expanse enclosing various plant species.

 If the heights are not a problem, at 97 meters from the ground, from the the terrace of Asinelli Tower air is very refreshing.
 And also, do you know that the Clock Tower, with the Municipal Art Collections, in Palazzo d'Accursio can be visited?
-The view of Piazza Maggiore is breathtaking.
+The view of Piazza Maggiore from its two terraces is breathtaking.
+Enjoy the view...and the breeze.

 At the end of the day, when the heat gives a little respite, what better way to spend the evening than having a snack or drink in green parks or with a good film in Piazza Maggiore sitting before Europe's largest open-air cinema?